ozbillwang/rancher-in-kind/README.md

 ### Prerequisite

-Make sure you have installed Kind (kubernetes in docker) locally.
+1) Make sure you have installed Kind (kubernetes in docker) locally.

 The installation instruction is here: https://kind.sigs.k8s.io/docs/user/quick-start/

+2) Adjust docker engine memory

+Default docker engine is set to use 2GB runtime memory, adjust it to 8GB if you can.

 ### Get help